4d/docs/website/translated_docs/pt/Concepts/parameters.md

 ### Returned value

 You declare the return parameter of a function by adding an arrow (->) and the parameter definition after the input parameter(s) list.
-For example:
+Por exemplo:

 ```4d
 Function add($x : Variant; $y : Integer) -> $result : Integer
 ```

 You can also declare the return parameter only by adding `: type`, in which case it can be handled by a [return statement](#return-expression) or through `$0`in the [sequential syntax](#returned-value-1)).
-For example:
+Por exemplo:

 ```4d
 Function add($x : Variant; $y : Integer): Integer